nicford/Pubmed-Pipeline/README.md

 git clone https://github.com/nicford/Pubmed-Pipline.git
 ```

-2. In your terminal, navigated into the cloned/downloaded folder.
+2. In your terminal, navigate into the cloned/downloaded folder.
    Run the following command to install the Pubmed Pipeline library:

 ```bash